mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/card-incorrect.md

-To report that your BRP is incorrect.
+You need to report that your card is incorrect.

 [Report that your BRP is incorrect](https://www.gov.uk/biometric-residence-permits/report-problem)